rjeschke/weel/README.md

 ### Architecture

-Weel is a stack based, dynamically typed language with a syntax similar to [Lua] and Basic.
+Weel is a stack based, dynamically typed language with a base syntax similar to [Lua] and using elements from various other languages.
 (At the time I wrote Yjasl1 I worked heavily with [Lua] for creating [Enigma] levels.
 That's why there's so many syntax similarities.)

 All previous versions compiled to a very simple byte code (less than 40 opcodes) and got interpreted by a *VirtualMachine* which was